Honors Courses For Incoming Freshmen

 An introductory course in theology that provides a glimpse into the science of the study of God through the exploration of the thought of selected theologians and scripture.
 Students will learn how to read and interpret various genres of theological texts from different historical eras, including the Old Testament, the New Testament, the early Church, the Middle Ages, the Reformation era, the period of the Second Vatican Council, and the present time.
 By engaging these texts through discussion, research, and writing, students will gain an introductory grasp of the academic discipline of theology.

-This is the Honors section of the Theology Learning Community class.
-Can stand in for any other course in the Theology track.
+This is the Honors section of the Theology Learning Community class, and is one of the four courses required for the HSTR track.

 Other than your Learning Community, you can choose from a wide variety of Honors classes to fulfill your course requirements.
 Depending on your major, these classes may count as electives, but the final choice should be based on your interests, your schedule, and critical conversations with your advisor.
 Here are some of the classes that you can choose from...